Ba'ath Party (Iraqi-dominated faction): Mauritania

 Another party, the National Vanguard Party (حزب الطليعة الوطني, Parti Avant-Garde nationale or PAGN), was founded in 1991 and it replaced the old Ba'ath movement which had disintegrated in 1990.
 The Mauritanian Ba'ath Party remains the largest Arab nationalist political force in the country.
 The branch has maintained good relations with the Baghdad-based Ba'ath Party, even after Saddam Hussein's downfall following the 2003 invasion of Iraq.
 The party was able to field candidates for parliamentary seats during the 1992 parliamentary elections and was the only party (with the exception of the Republican Party for Democracy and Renewal) to field candidates for senate elections.
-However, the party secured only one percent of the vote nationwide and did not secure a seat in either Parliament or the senate.
-Kabry Ould Taleb Jiddou, the party's leader, was awarded the office of Secretary of State by the newly elected government because of his electoral campaign.
+However, the party secured only one percent of the vote nationwide and did not secure a seat in either Parliament or the Senate.
+Kabry Ould Taleb Jiddou, the party's leader, was awarded the office of Secretary of State by the newly elected Government because of his electoral campaign.

-The branch supports full Arabisation of the country, a view considered racist by critics.
-Ould Haidalla introduced an anti-ba'athist policy which continued under his successor, Maaouya Ould Sid'Ahmed Taya.
-However, the Mauritanian government supported Iraq during the Gulf War and Iraq–Mauritania relations became so close that (inaccurate) rumours circulated internationally that Saddam's family had taken refuge in the country following the American invasion.
+The branch supports full Arabization of the country, a view considered racist by critics.
+Ould Haidalla introduced an anti-ba'athist policy which continued under his successor, President Maaouya Ould Sid'Ahmed Taya.
+However, the Mauritanian Government supported Iraq during the Gulf War, and Iraq–Mauritania relations became so close that (inaccurate) rumors circulated internationally that Saddam's family had taken refuge in the country following the American invasion.
 Repression against the ba'athists has not been reduced.
 In 2003, several ba'athists were jailed on suspicion of trying to overthrow the government.
 A reason for the close relationship between Iraq and Mauritania was the strength of the Mauritanian ba'athist party.
-The party was banned in 1999 following the restoration of bilateral relations with Israel.
+The party was banned in 1999 following the official instauration of bilateral relations with Israel.
 The National Vanguard Party was accused of developing plans in collaboration with the Iraqi government to foment unrest in the country.

-Mohamed Ould Abdellahi Ould Eyye, the party's leader, was arrested in 2003 after a large anti-government protest demanding that the government break off relations with Israel and the United States and aid Saddam Hussein.
+Mohamed Ould Abdellahi Ould Eyye, the party's leader, was arrested in 2003 after a large anti-government protest demanding that the government break off relations with Israel and the United States and help Saddam Hussein.
 He and 13 other ba'athists were arrested by government forces and the party's headquarters were raided in May.
 Another pro-Iraqi Ba'ath party did take its place, the Party for Work and National Unity (Parti pour le Travail et l'Unité Nationale, abbreviated PTUN).
-However, while PTUN is close to the Iraqi Ba'ath branch, the group is small and largely inactive.
+However, while PTUN is close to the Iraqi Ba'ath party branch, the group is small and largely inactive.